telerik/ajax-docs/general-information/web-config-settings-overview.md

 * **Telerik.Web.CaptchaImageStorageProviderTypeName**—lets you set the RadCaptcha custom caching provider for the entire application.
 You can read more about using custom providers for RadCaptcha in the [Caching Provider]({%slug captcha/functionality/caching-provider%}) article.

-* **Telerik.Web.CaptchaDenyAudioHandler**—lets you disabled requests to the built-in audio handler of **RadCaptcha**.
-Further details are available in [Optimizing RadTabStrip Performance]({%slug tabstrip/performance/optimizing-radtabstrip-performance%}) article.
+* **Telerik.Web.CaptchaDenyAudioHandler**—lets you to disable requests to the built-in audio handler of **RadCaptcha**.
+Further details are available in [Performance Optimization by Disabling Audio Handler]({%slug captcha/troubleshooting/optimize-application-performance-disable-audio%}) article.

 * **Telerik.Web.SkinsAssembly**—in order to load skins from an external assembly, you need to register its name via this key.
 You can read more about using external skins assemblies in the [How to Load Skins from External Assemblies]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-to-load-skins-from-external-assemblies%}) article and you may also find useful the [RadSkinManager]({%slug controls/radskinmanager%}) control.